-Speech Impairment

-Mental Retardation

-Other Health Impaired

-Traumatic Brain Injury

-Visual Impairment

-Deaf-Blind
+Disability, Speech Impairment, Emotional Disturbance, Mental Retardation, Autism, Other Health Impaired, Orthopedic Impairment, Traumatic Brain Injury, Multiple Disabilities, Visual Impairment, Auditory Impairment, Deaf-Blind, Non-categorical Early Childhood

 • Speech Therapy - The Speech Therapy program serves students that have speech and language disabilities beginning as early as three years old.
 Therapists work with students in small groups, in the classroom, or in consultation with the classroom teacher.
-Students who are speech disabled and do not qualify for any other preschool programs may receive speech therapy services through the school program.
+Students who are speech disabled and do not qualify for any other preschool programs may

-- Content Mastery Content mastery services assist students in meeting TEKS requirements in the general education setting.
-Students work in a quiet environment with assistance from a certified special education teacher who helps the student with guided practice, study skills, organization, test taking, reading and any other assistance needed to be successful. - Student Supervision students will be supervised until 3:15 p.m.
+• Content Mastery - Content mastery services assist students in meeting TEKS requirements in the general education setting.
+Students work in a quiet environment with assistance from a certified special education teacher who helps the student with guided practice, study skills, organization, test taking, reading and any other assistance needed to be successful.

+• Student Supervision - Students will be supervised until 3:15 p.m.
 Students remaining on campus after that time will be expected to follow at LISD rules.